Vegas007/Metin2-Builtin-Debug-Formatter/README.md

 Tracef("str", 1, 4.0, (31, 22), [100, 200], True)
 LogBox("str", 1, 4.0, (31, 22), [100, 200], True)
 sys_err("str", 1, 4.0, (31, 22), [100, 200], True)

-# No import needed.
+# No import needed, is a built-in function, you can call it everywhere.
-# sys_err or TraceError is same.
+# The function sys_err or TraceError doing the same thing.
 # Allow to pass unlimited argument-lines, no data types check, can be everything you want: <int, float, string, tuple, list, boolean>.
 ```